ProtoArgNet: Interpretable Image Classification with Super-Prototypes and Argumentation [Technical Report]: ProtoArgNet

-\item the super-prototype for Class 1 supports and attacks, with high intensity, the arguments corresponding to, respectively, the bottom and top (clusters of) neurons in the hidden layer; \item conversely, the super-prototype for Class 0 attacks and supports, with low intensity, the same arguments ; \item the hidden clusters and output neurons are visualized using the super-prototypes they ``propagate'' through the MLP, in the sense that these super-prototypes support them, e.g. the super-prototype for Class 0 supports the top cluster in the hidden layer and the predicted Class 1 is supported by the super-prototype for Class 1. \end{itemize} Overall, this interpretation indicates that the predicted Class 1 for the input image is supported by the presence of a circle in the bottom left corner and a triangle in the bottom right corner, while also pointing to the reasoning of the MLP in terms of the super-prototypes used. \end{example}
+\item The prototypes of the beak and eye support with high intensity the top-most hidden activation map, the prototypes corresponding to the neck and the upper wing support the middle hidden activation map, and the prototype of the tail supports the bottom hidden activation map . \item The top and middle hidden activation maps (arguments) strongly support the super-prototype of the target class ``Baird Sparrow'' which forms the head, while the bottom hidden activation map attacks it.
+This leads to a super-prototype with positive values for the head (green overlay) and negative values for the tail (red overlay). \end{itemize} Overall, this interpretation indicates that the predicted class for the input image is supported by the bird's head that looks like a ``Baird Sparrow'' and attacked by the tail differs from that, while also pointing to the reasoning of the SMLP in terms of the prototypes used.